Inqovi FDA Approval History

 Inqovi (decitabine and cedazuridine) is a nucleoside metabolic inhibitor and cytidine deaminase inhibitor combination indicated for the treatment of adults with intermediate and high-risk myelodysplastic syndromes (MDS) including chronic myelomonocytic leukemia (CMML).

 - Inqovi is indicated for the treatment of adult patients with myelodysplastic syndromes (MDS), including previously treated and untreated, de novo and secondary MDS with the following French-American-British subtypes (refractory anemia, refractory anemia with ringed sideroblasts, refractory anemia with excess blasts, and chronic myelomonocytic leukemia [CMML]) and intermediate-1, intermediate-2, and high-risk International Prognostic Scoring System groups.

 - Inqovi is taken orally once daily on Days 1 through 5 of each 28-day cycle.
 Tablets should be taken on an empty stomach.

 - Common adverse reactions (incidence ≥ 20%) include fatigue, constipation, hemorrhage, myalgia, mucositis, arthralgia, nausea, dyspnea, diarrhea, rash, dizziness, febrile neutropenia, edema, headache, cough, decreased appetite, upper respiratory tract infection, pneumonia, and transaminase increased.

-Development History and FDA Approval Process for Inqovi
+Development timeline for Inqovi

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.